eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

 Follow the instructions
 [here](https://www.debian.org/releases/stable/amd64/release-notes/ch-upgrading.en.html).
-These are the official upgrade instructions.
-You can follow that document.
+These are the official Debian upgrade instructions.
+You can and SHOULD follow that document and read all sections and perform the steps when necessary.
+Pay attention the the cleanup as well (sections 4.7, 4.8).
 When updating the repositories (section 4.3) also make sure you update `/etc/apt/sources.list.d/eduVPN.list` and replace `stretch` with `buster`, i.e.:

     $ echo "deb https://repo.eduvpn.org/v2/deb buster main" | sudo tee /etc/apt/sources.list.d/eduVPN.list

-After this, the upgrade should go as smooth as it can go...
+After the update is complete, PHP will not be properly configured yet, this is because the verion changed from 7.0 to 7.3 and is part of a different Apache configuration.
+You have to manually re-enable PHP:

+    $ sudo a2enconf php7.3-fpm

+Restart Apache:

+    $ sudo systemctl restart apache2

+Run the following scripts to make sure all is in order:

+    $ sudo vpn-maint-apply-changes
+    $ sudo vpn-maint-update-system

+This should all run without any or without asking any questions!
+Reboot your server after this and make sure everything still works.
+Try logging in to the portal, connect with a VPN client.